gomyhr/elveg2osm/README.md

 Conversion from Elveg data to openstreetmap

 #Usage:
-`elveg2osm.py XXXXElveg_default.osm XXXXFart.txt XXXXHoyde.txt output.osm`
+`elveg2osm.py dir XXXX`

+The directory dir contains a file called XXXXElveg\_default, which is the output of the command
-XXXXElveg_default.osm is output from `sosi2osm XXXXElveg.SOS default.lua >XXXXElveg_default.osm`.
+`sosi2osm XXXXElveg.SOS default.lua >XXXXElveg_default.osm`.
+and at least the file `XXXXFart.txt`.

 XXXX is the 4-digit number representing the municipality listed at http://www.statkart.no/Kunnskap/Fakta-om-Norge/Fylker-og-kommuner/Tabell/